Memorization in Attention-only Transformers: Experiments

 \section{Experiments}

-We give here details on the experiments in section 4.2.
-The training procedure for every model was the following: generate a distribution $\pi$ over 3 tokens, uniform over the first 2, and then one next-token was randomly chosen.
+We give here details on the experiments in section \ref{section:experiments}.
+The training procedure for every model was the following: we generate a distribution $\pi$ over 3 tokens, uniform over the first 2, and then one next-token was randomly chosen.
 This way, $\pi$ satisfies Assumption 1.
-From $\pi$, we generated 1000 batches of $2^{10}$ elements each, and trained the model for 10 epochs.
-We used Adam with default parameters and a learning rate of $10^{-3}$.
-Each model was trained twice on different seeds, and the accuracy was averaged. \href{https://github.com/leodana2000/Transformer_Attentional_Memory}{This repo} contains the code to reproduce the experiments using the notebook \textit{experiments.ipynb}.
-All experiments were done on a single MacBook Air with an M2 chip and 16 Go of memory.
+From $\pi$, we generated $2^6$ batches of $2^{10}$ elements each, and trained the model for $2^6$ epochs.
+We used Adam with default parameters and a learning rate linearly decreasing from $0.1$ to $0.05$.
+Each model was trained five times on different seeds, and the accuracies were averaged. \href{https://github.com/leodana2000/Transformer_Attentional_Memory}{This repo} contains the code to reproduce the experiments.
+All experiments are averages of 5 runs, and were done on a single MacBook Air with an M2 chip and 16 Go of memory, taking about $15$ hours total.

+In the rest of the appendix, we explain experiment 6 which corresponds to Figure \hyperref[exp_6]{4}, and we present altervatives to experiments 1, 2 and 5 with larger dimensions, or more depth.

 As explained earlier, we present here another scaling laws whose intend is to be a fair comparison with our Corollary 2.
-Exceptionally, we used $N=10$ to avoid training issues\footnote{The main issue with $d=2$ is that the vector embedded in the plane cannot move freely since there exists repulsive interaction between vectors with different next-tokens.
-Thus, the accuracy becomes very dependent to the initialization.
-Taking a lower $N$ solves the problem.}.
+Exceptionally, we used $N=10$ to avoid training issues.
 We train an AoT with $d=2$, $d_h=5$ and $H$ from 1 to 20.
 Corollary 2 states that with $H=20$, the model should be able to obtain exactly 1 accuracy.
 Now, how far is Corollary 2 from the empirical scaling ?
-Figure 4 shows that the true scaling at $d=2$ seems to be around $1.7Hd_h$.
+Figure 4 shows that the true scaling at $d=2$ seems to be around $1.3Hd_h$.